partylikeits1983/miden-tutorials/book/src/rust-client/counter_contract_tutorial.md

 ### Custom Miden smart contract
 Below is our counter contract.
 It has a single exported procedure `increment_count`.

-At the beginning of the MASM file we define our imports.
-In this case we are importing `miden::account` and `std::sys`.
+At the beginning of the MASM file, we define our imports.
+In this case, we import `miden::account` and `std::sys`.

 The import `miden::account` contains useful procedures for interacting with a smart contract's state.